tbielawa/HamDecks/README.rst

 Inspired by the old mnemosyne decks posted by Kelly Martin: http://nonbovine-ruminations.blogspot.com/2009/01/mnemosyne-study-decks-for-fcc-amateur.html

+*Update: 2013-09-24: these decks are sadly no longer available for download*

 To use these XML decks you need Mnemosyne installed on your system.
 It's free, written in Python (so it runs on Windows/Mac OS